forzic/GL-MT6000/README.md

 - `upgrade_custom_openwrt --wait` to wait for clients activity to stop before upgrading.
 - `upgrade_custom_openwrt --check` to check for new versions but not upgrade the router.

-This is planned for scheduling the script to be executed automatically, although **THIS IS NOT RECOMMENDED** if you are not willing to accept that there's always a (small) risk of a bad upgrade file soft bricking the router.

-The script is very careful and checks sha256sums before trying to upgrade, but don't blame me if something goes wrong with scripts that **YOU** run in your router!
+**IT IS NOT RECOMMENDED** to schedule the script to be executed automatically, although the script is very careful and checks sha256sums before trying to upgrade.
+Don't blame me if something goes wrong with scripts that **YOU** run in your router!

 Notes:
 - if you fork this repository, the script will be adapted to look for upgrades in your repository.